Last updated on February 12, 2026

 Corpse Augur can be great.
 It can get blown out with instant-speed exile removal or the emptying of a graveyard.
 But the big-brain play is to point a dying Augur at someone else’s corpse-piled graveyard so that when someone tries to blow this out they aren’t removing your pile of dead but still extremely useful zombies.

-In a Treasure– or other token-heavy deck, Reprocess is an enormous amount of cards.
+This slot used to be Reprocess, but Pitiless Carnage is a strict upgrade on effect alone, let alone the plot alternative.
+In a Treasure– or other token-heavy deck, this is an enormous amount of cards.
 Not sure it’s worth it with creatures, and I’m not sure Squandered Resources is the best thing to be doing outside of janky combos unless you can get lands out of the graveyard.

 God-Eternal Bontu